Henry Spencer tries to survive his industrial environment, his angry girlfriend, and the unbearable screams of his newly born mutant child.

 Alternate synopsis and possible reason for the weirdness:

 It is an alternate world in the early 1970's.
 The United States was attacked by either the Japanese or Russians in the late 1940's or early 1950's; the Japanese having revenge for what we did in World War 2 or the Russians fulfilling our Cold War paranoia.
 As a result, over 95% of the population was wiped out.
 Little or no attempt was made to rebuild America and technology was halted to a standstill.
-The reason that all electricity seems to be run on steam generators and factories are self-running.
+It would appear that all electricity seems to be run on steam generators and factories are self-running.
 Henry lives in a 1940's era apartment with a 1978 record player and iron frame bed.
 And the X home looks like a relic of that era as well.

 It is set in a small industrial town on the outskirts of Philadelphia or a small town in Pennsylvania in the early 1970's.
 The population of the town is probably no more than 100 people.
 Henry Spencer was a child when the atomic war happened.
 As a result of radiation poisoning and the trauma of the attack, he was socially awkward, prone to frequent hallucinations and fantasy worlds, and with autistic traits.
 The X family has many forms of mental illness.
 Mr. X is manic depressive/bipolar, Mrs. X is schizophrenic, Mary with epileptic fits and clinical depression, and Mrs. X's mother with dementia that became catatonia.